nanotime: Nanosecond-Resolution Time Objects for R

 parsing routines based on the (modern C++) library CCTZ from

-Google, when the parsing cannot be done using a fast built-in parser. integer64
+Google, when the parsing cannot be done using a fast built-in parser. integer64 is also used for

 128 bits.